Neeko-onTheRoad/CppProperty/README.md

 # C\# style C++ properties

-This is simple libray that make you easy to make get/set function.
+This is simple library that make you easy to make get/set function.

 ## In C\#